About the school

 • implemented on the basis of a tripartite agreement between the student, the sending higher education institution and the receiving organisation, institution, enterprise

-• A graduate internship must be completed within one year of graduation, including the length of the internship.
+• A graduate traineeship must be completed within one year of graduation, including the length of the traineeship.
 The necessary documents must be signed while the applicant is still studying at the university, and the applicant must still have student status at the time of signing the documents.

 BIP